Jimboom7/what-a-goal-viewer/README.md

 ## How to use

-* Download the latest version from the [release page](https://github.com/Jimboom7/pu-goal-viewer/releases) and unzip it.
+* Download the latest version from the [release page](https://github.com/Jimboom7/what-a-goal-viewer/releases) and unzip it (Windows only).
 * Start the wag-viewer.exe.
 * Select your source:
 	* Monitor: Your primary monitor.
 Must be 16:9 format and displaying the game in fullscreen (Twitch or Youtube work too).